ballerina-platform/ballerina-dev-website/learn/other/network-communication/HTTP/http-services/extended-request-response-access.md

   - https://lib.ballerina.io/ballerina/http/latest/
 ---

-## Interacting With the Remote Client
+## Interacting with the remote client

 This is done by optionally taking in the [`http:Caller`](https://docs.central.ballerina.io/ballerina/http/latest/clients/Caller) and [`http:Request`](https://docs.central.ballerina.io/ballerina/http/latest/classes/Request) typed parameters, which represent calling the remote client and the current request information respectively.